graphaware/neo4j-expire/README.md

 #### Note on Versioning Scheme

 The version number has two parts.
 The first four numbers indicate compatibility with Neo4j GraphAware Framework.
  The last number is the version of the Expire library.
-For example, version 2.3.2.27.1 is version 1 of the Expire library compatible with GraphAware Neo4j Framework 2.3.2.27.
+For example, version 2.3.2.37.1 is version 1 of the Expire library compatible with GraphAware Neo4j Framework 2.3.2.37.

 Setup and Configuration
 --------------------

 ### Server Mode

-First, please make sure that the framework is configured by adding `org.neo4j.server.thirdparty_jaxrs_classes=com.graphaware.server=/graphaware` to `neo4j-server.properties`
+First, please make sure that the framework is configured by adding `org.neo4j.server.thirdparty_jaxrs_classes=com.graphaware.server=/graphaware` to `neo4j-server.properties`, as described <a href="https://github.com/graphaware/neo4j-framework#server-mode" target="_blank">here</a>.

-Then, edit neo4j.properties to register the Expire module:
+Then, edit `neo4j.properties` to register the Expire module:

 ```
 com.graphaware.runtime.enabled=true